Denise Minger - Recovered Raw Foodist

 -- Raw Food SOS - About

-What we got here in Denise Minger is a case study of a 24-year-old person, who has eaten a mostly raw vegetarian diet for all but seven years of her life, which also included raw fish.
+What we got here in Denise Minger is a case study of a 24-year-old person, who ate a mostly raw vegetarian diet in her teenage years, which also included raw fish.

 While Ms. Minger has managed to convince me that eating some meat, fish, and fat in my diet might NOT be quite as tragic as T. Colin Campbell is suggesting in his the China Study book, I am interested in eating a largely plant-based diet more than ever, as a mature adult.
 I find watching the “Forks Over Knives” documentary movie, inspirational and motivating even if what it suggests might not be correct in all respects; despite all of Ms. Minger’s criticisms of it.